Welcome to Mapplewells Primary and Nursery School

 - Enable children to understand the part they play in the world in the future - as a positive citizen and a driver of business and enterprise.

 - Support the development of all staff to be the best they can be and to realise their career potential.

 If you would like your child to attend our school, please see full details of our admission arrangements below.

-Children may join our Foundation Unit in Foundation 1 (F1) at the beginning of the term after their 3rd birthday.
-This organisation means that the children experience greater continuity and familiarisation, as they know all members of staff in the Unit and remain with their friends throughout their time with us.
+Children may join our Foundation Unit in Foundation 1 (F1/ Nursery) at the beginning of the term after their 3rd birthday.

-In the Autumn term before your child is eligible to start school full time in Foundation 2 (F2) you will be sent a letter from Nottinghamshire County Council (NCC) asking you to state your school preferences.
-The form asks you to choose 3 schools.
-It is vital that this form is completed and returned to NCC as otherwise your child will be allocated to any school that has a space available.
+In the Autumn term before your child is eligible to start school full time you will be contacted by Nottinghamshire County Council (NCC) asking you to state your school preferences.
+The form asks you to choose 4 schools.
+It is vital that this form is completed as otherwise your child will be allocated to any school that has a space available.
 You will be notified of your child’s placement the following April.
+Please note that if your child has a place in Foundation 1 this does not guarantee that they will be offered a place in F2 at Mapplewells.
 The school itself has no say in the allocation of placements.
-There is an appeals process whereby you can ask to be moved to another school should you not be given your first choice school.

 Special consideration may be given to applications that are supported by written evidence from a doctor, social worker or other relevant professional giving reasons why the school is ‘the only school’ which could cater for the child’s particular needs.
 This might include medical needs, mobility support needs, special educational needs or other social circumstances.
 The evidence must be presented at the time of application.